thomas-crane/nrelay/docs/plugin-components.md

 }
 ```
 The methods available in the player tracker component are
+#### `trackAllPlayers(): void`
+Calling this method will enable tracking for all clients including any added at runtime using the `CLI.addClient` method.

 #### `trackPlayersFor(client: Client): void`
 Call this method and pass the client you want to start tracking players for.
 Calling this for a client which already has player tracking enabled will produce a warning but will not cause an error.

+### `getAllPlayers(): IPlayerData[]`
+Calling this method will return all players which are tracked.
+If there are no tracked players, this will return an empty array.

 #### `getPlayersFor(client: Client): IPlayerData[] | null`
 Calling this method will return an array of all players which are tracked by the client.
 If the client does not having tracking enabled, then `null` will be returned.
 If tracking is enabled, but there are no players to track, then and empty array will be returned.